dav-he123/Python-Project-3/README.md

 # License

-This project is licensed under the Durham College license - see the LICENSE.md file for details.
+This project is licensed and is under the property of David He - see the [LICENSE.md](LICENSE.md) file for details.

 # Acknowledgements